Berea College offers a high-quality liberal arts education to students who have great promise but limited economic resources.

 Our Great Commitments

-Adherence to the College’s scriptural foundation, ”God has made of one blood all peoples of the earth,” shapes the College’s culture and programs so that students and staff alike can work toward both personal goals and a vision of the world shaped by Christian values, such as the power of love over hate, human dignity and equality, and peace with justice.
+Adherence to the College’s scriptural foundation, ”God has made of one blood all peoples of the earth,” shapes the College’s culture and programs.
+Students and staff alike can work toward both personal goals and a vision of the world shaped by Christian values, such as:

 Majors, Minors, and Programs